-If there is one overarching rebuttal I’ve heard from atheists and doubters alike is, where is the proof that God is who the Bible says He is—-the questions that He exists, that He created all we know, and that He appeared to us in Jesus Christ 2000 yrs. ago have been doubted from the disciples until today.
+If there is one overarching rebuttal I’ve heard from atheists and doubters alike is: where is the proof that the God of the Bible is who He says He is?—-the question of whether God exists or if He created all that we know and don’t know for that matter, comes down to whether Jesus came 2000 years ago and died then rose from the grave.

-I’d like to take a look at 3 aspects of proof that the Lord is God alone, that He revealed Himself to mankind, and that creation demonstrates the fingerprints of God.
+There are specific reasons of proof that show the Lord is God alone, that He revealed Himself to mankind, and that creation demonstrates the fingerprints of God.

-To start with, we must look at the evidence that is available.
-To summarize what this means, we must look at how evidence is based.
+To begin with, we must look at the evidence that is available.
+If God is on trial by religious skeptics, then consider what is admissible as proof.

 There are 4 main types of evidence in law: